Dog & Cat Allergy Treatments in Greenfield, WI

 Before you decide to rename your pets Itchy and Scratchy, pay close attention to their appearance and behavior.
 Itching and red, irritated skin often indicate pet allergies, which manifest a little differently than human allergies.
 While pets do sneeze and experience runny eyes with allergies, itching can lead to more serious problems.
 When your pet licks and scratches at the same area they damage the skin barrier, which can result in a secondary infection.

-What Types of Allergies Can Pets Have?
+What Types of Allergies Can Dogs & Cats Have?

 - Grass, tree and weed pollens